docs / schema / outcome-attribution

 Committed as a Quality Signal

-For devtime agents, a session that results in a commit is higher-signal than one abandoned or reverted.
+For devtime agents, a trace that results in a commit is higher-signal than one abandoned or reverted.
 The commit hash gives a deterministic anchor for replaying the patch and comparing later revisions.

 For runtime agents, terminal_state and reward serve the equivalent role — ground truth from the environment.